Levira solar power plant at Uuemõisa telecommunications mast begins operations

 Levira is a digital services provider and technology partner to companies whose business depends on technologies and who wish to involve a professional service provider that can offer the necessary solutions.
-Levira produces TV content, helps media services providers design TV channels and ensures that programmes are on the air 24 hours a day, 365 days a year.
+Levira produces TV content, helps media services providers design TV channels, and ensures that programs are on the air 24 hours a day, 365 days a year.

-Levira is the main TV and radio network operator in Estonia, and owns one of the largest data centres in Estonia.
+Levira is the main TV and radio network operator in Estonia, and owns one of the largest data centers in Estonia.